B3Dcmb/midapack/INSTALL.md

 ```

 The user may want to use a LAPACK implementation provided by Intel MKL (Math Kernel Library).
-If so, the feature may be enabled by passing the option `-D USE_MKL=ON`.
+If so, the feature may be enabled by passing the option `-D MKL=ON`.

 ## ECG solver